 The data

 How fast is a normal reaction?
-Short answer: around a quarter of a second.
-The longer, more useful answer depends on your age, what you are reacting to, and how the test is run.
-Here is the whole picture, with the numbers sourced.
+Short answer: around a quarter of a second, but the useful answer depends on your age, what you are reacting to, and how the test is run.
+Here is the whole picture by age, with the numbers sourced.

 Updated 2026 · sources listed below